-AllowCompression = <yes|no> This directive is optional, and if you specify No (the default is Yes), it will cause backups jobs running on this storage resource to run without client File Daemon compression.
-This effectively overrides compression options in FileSets used by jobs which use this storage resource.

-Heartbeat Interval = <time-interval> This directive is optional and if specified will cause the Director to set a keepalive interval (heartbeat) in seconds on each of the sockets it opens for the Storage resource.
+- AllowCompression = $\langle yes | no \rangle$ This directive is optional, and if you specify No (the default is Yes), it will cause backups jobs running on this storage resource to run without client File Daemon compression.
+This effectively overrides compression options in FileSets used by jobs which use this storage resource. - Heartbeat Interval = <time-interval> This directive is optional and if specified will cause the Director to set a keepalive interval (heartbeat) in seconds on each of the sockets it opens for the Storage resource.
 This value will override any specified at the Director level.
 It is implemented only on systems (Linux, ...) that provide the setsockopt TCP_KEEPIDLE function.
-The default value is zero, which means no change is made to the socket.
+The default value is 300 seconds (5 minutes).